 Eastern Grey Kangaroo

 The Kangaroo is as Australian as it gets.
 And it is one of the most common wild animals in Australia.
 I am often asked “Are there kangaroos in Sydney or “Where to see kangaroos in Sydney”?
 And the good news is – they are not hard to find.

 The Eastern grey kangaroo can often be found at golf courses, particularly on the North Shore.
-But the best places to see wild kangaroo is Mt Annan Botanic Gardens in Western Sydney and the Euroka Campground in the Blue Mountains.
+But the best places to see the wild kangaroo are Mt Annan Botanic Gardens in Western Sydney and the Euroka Campground in the Blue Mountains.

 Wallabies are very similar to the Kangaroo, but smaller in size.
 The most common wallaby in Sydney is the Swamp wallaby.
-It is mostly grey in colour with the darker back and light orange chest.
+It is mostly grey in colour with a darker back and light orange chest.

 It prefers dense forest habitat but can often be found in the open areas.
 They are regularly seen in the Blue Mountains and the Royal National Park.
 A particularly good spot for the Swamp wallaby is The Basin campground in Kur-ring-gai National park.